wright15/the-instrument/README.md

 The public project will eventually document research into computational structures, graph representations, validation methods, and applications across music theory and structured reasoning.

-Technical mechanisms are intentionally omitted from this pre-filing placeholder.

 ## Citation

 See `CITATION.cff` for provisional project citation metadata.